Jerrywang1109NTU/YOLO_dataset_preprocess/README.md

 ## files statement
 ### parity* files: to generate the dataset in which the labels are chosen according to parity
-Firstly, the labels are chosen from the concentric lebel dataset, and the according label groups are generated in txt file with suffix _0 and _1 to distinguish odd and even.
+Firstly, the labels are chosen from the concentric lebel dataset (with suffix _layer in dataset_labels), and the according label groups are generated in txt file with suffix _0 and _1 to distinguish odd and even.
 In this part, one can change the parameters w_l and h_l to control the w and h of the label box.

-Secondly, the images are modified according to the labels chosen, where the label positions are replaced with patches of background pixels.
+Secondly, the images (from dataset_unmod/data_unenh_pruned) are modified according to the labels chosen, where the label positions are replaced with patches of background pixels.
 One can change the parameters w_g and h_b to control the size of the patches.

 Thirdly, the images and labels are split according to the prefix id of the file, getting the YOLO format dataset.
 Run parity_dataset_gen.py to run the above steps sequentially.